harfel/stocal/doc/tutorial.md

 However, we need to decide what polymerization means and need to slightly adapt the code of our model.
-A (linear) polymer is a chain of interlinked polymers.
+A (linear) polymer is a chain of interlinked monomers.
 Links could either be directional or non-directional.
 Chemical examples of directional links are ester bonds, peptide bonds, nucleic acid bonds, or any other bond where one can clearly identify a left-hand and a right-hand side in the polymer.
 Ether